 The Pacific Northwest National Laboratory - Oregon State University Distinguished Graduate Research Program was established as a nationally-competitive effort to elevate the scientific and technical impact of STEM Ph.D. student research at PNNL and OSU.
 The DGRP is designed to attract a select cohort of Ph.D. candidates with enhanced research opportunities unique to the National Lab system.
 Candidates selected to participate in the program will receive an assistantship/fellowship for financial support and will benefit from having graduate committee members and access to the world-class research infrastructure the two organizations can provide.

 Structure and Financial Support

 The program is designed to provide funding support jointly from OSU and PNNL sources.
 The structure and funding model are described as follows:

 - For years 1 and 2, candidates are appointed to an assistantship funded by departmental or faculty grant funds.
+The year the student is awarded the fellowship is considered year 1.
 The assistantship will provide stipend, tuition, benefits, and additional support to cover the mandatory fees.
 This period of support is intended to cover the time required to complete a majority of coursework.

 - For years 3 and 4, candidates are funded for a 12-month duration by PNNL through a contract to OSU via the OSU Research Office.
 The PNNL scientist will provide funds for the fellowship stipend, health insurance and mandatory fees on existing or future research projects.
 The OSU Graduate School will provide tuition waivers for fellowships in these years.
 Candidates will be primarily located at PNNL.

 Candidate’s Research Projects and Supervision